cloudnative-pg/governance/GOVERNANCE.md

 security or conduct matters.
 Votes may also be taken during developer meetings.
 Any Maintainer may demand a vote be taken.

-Most votes require a simple majority of all Maintainers to succeed.
-Maintainers can be removed by a 2/3 majority vote of all Maintainers, and changes to this Governance require a 2/3 vote of all Maintainers.
+Most votes require a simple majority of all Maintainers to succeed, and changes to this Governance require a 2/3 vote of all Maintainers.